BryanBashamRIT/hcin620-project/scope.md

 * Individual student’s scores on activities and practice exams
 * A statistical summary of the class’ success (average distribution) with a module

+## Learning Theory Model

+This project is one part user experience design and one part learner experience design.
+These are a few of the learning theory techniques we plan to employ:

+* _self-directed learning_: The student uses the CATA platform to explore areas of college algebra at their own pace.
+* _story telling_: Where appropriate we will use story telling to deliver the learning content.
+For example, word problems for the topic of **Exponential Growth and Decay** can be illustrated by telling a story about the origins of the word problem.
+* _engage an emotional response_: Learning is enhanced when the learner has an emotional response to the content.
+Story telling can be an effective tool of eliciting an emotional response in the learner.
+* _multi-modal representation_: This technique applies multiple forms of representation to the topic being learned.
+Modes such as: textual, graphical, story-telling and so on.
+* _cognitive scaffolding_: Each lesson will contain an explanation of how this topic relates to other topics in the course.
+For example, **Rational Expressions** relate to **Polynomials**, which also relates to **Exponents** and **Variable**, and so on.

 ## Concerns

 * “Scope creep” with too many requested features and not enough time for production